The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 The Apostles creed in 390 AD made creeds and the dogma therein, the mode of teaching God's people rather than teaching the empowering word, and using all five offices of Ephesians 4,11.

-A. Obedience to the emerging bible, and the gospel, our scriptural patrimony, as one new gospel people, as preached by Jesus and the five offices of Ephesians 4,11 up to this point is now traded in for obedience to a creed-church-empire based in Rome.
+A. Obedience to the emerging bible, and the gospel, our scriptural patrimony, as one new gospel people, as preached by Jesus and the five offices of Ephesians 4,11 up to this point is now traded in, sold out, for obedience to a creed-church-empire based in Rome.

 C. What the church now teaches is not a biblical-pastoral-Holy Ghost guided question, but a political-philosophical question hashed out over hundreds of years by a small group of political and religious elites.

-Now I'm not saying it doesn't serve to study doctrine, though I'm against just developing it to suit our political tastes of the day, and in furtherance of creeds.
+Now I'm not saying it doesn't serve to study doctrine, and preach doctrine, though I'm against just developing it and creedilizing to suit our political tastes of the day, and in furtherance mere politcal and administive-bottom line interests of the "church."

 Remember, brother Polycarp, the good and faithful Jew, word based, him and the little flock Holy Ghost led church?
-His church, John the Revelator's church, the church of the bible, the little flock, was quashed right here in the first 300-400 years of Christianity, by tradition, by creeds, by geo-religious politics.
+His church, John the Revelator's church, the church of the bible, the little flock, was quashed right here in the first 300-400 years of Christianity, by tradition, by creeds, by geo-religious politics, by losing the word of God.

 Polycarp and John the Revelator didn't lay awake worrying about schism and creeds to make religious and political unity.

 They cared about the Word!
 The word liberates people.
-Gives all of us a real playbook, above all the political-religious machinations of the Nicolaitans, Revelation 2,6 and 15, that are used to so efficiently dominate God's people.
+Gives all of us not just leaders a real playbook, above all the political-religious machinations of the Nicolaitans of Revelation 2,6 and 15, that are used to so efficiently dominate God's people, past present and future.

-Before we go on, keep in mind- the western church based in Rome, now is in a competition with the Eastern church in Constantinople, "New Rome," that issued this Nicene creed.
-This competition will influence, the dogmatic pronouncements of Rome about the primacy of Rome, the Petrine office, so called apostolic succcession, the trinity that are to come later in the century.
+Before we go on, keep in mind- the western church based in Rome, now is in a competition with the Eastern church in Constantinople, the "New Rome" which issued this Nicene creed.
+Religious competition and the politics learned and dictated by Constantine therefore and thereafter went on to influence the dogmatic pronouncements of Rome, the primacy of Rome, the Petrine office, so called apostolic succcession, the trinity that are to come later in the century.

-This political and religious competition and the dogmatism and politics that came out of it, all leave the laity ignorant of the biblical nature of the church and the service offices of Ephesians 4,11, and thus easier to manage.
+This political and religious competition and the dogmatism and politics that came out of it, this Nicolaitanism in practice, leaves both leader and laity ignorant of the biblical nature of the church and the service offices of Ephesians 4,11, and while such Nicolaitanism makes for way easier church and empire management, the risk to the salvation of God's blood bought people is clearly not worth any such risk.

-Finally, isn't interesting that the Nicene and Apostles creed both prominantly mention Mary, mother of Jesus.
-This is in the bible yes.
-But it was as if the laity was given the simple creeds to get the sacraments.
-It was given devotion to Mary, and the "saints," while the clerical ruling class were custodians of all the theology, the bible, and the powers in the church.
+Finally, isn't interesting that the Nicene and Apostles creed both prominantly mention Mary, mother of Jesus whereas the WORD makes her somewhat prominent and full of graceful holiness.
+But it was as if just as the laity was given the simple creeds to get the sacraments, and soon thereafter given devotion to Mary, and the "saints," while the clerical ruling class were custodians of all the theology, all the bible, and all the powers of the church.
+And by the way the church has just one church office that of Cleric-pastor, without prophets, non territorial prophets, without evangelists of both genders, and without deacons of both genders, all of who have some share in the governance of God's bible based church according to Ephesians4,11.

-This creed making changed the biblical nature of the church and gave it a political nature, run by experts in politics and dogma, who then lorded it over folks, Nicolaitanism.
+This creed making changed the biblical nature of the church and gave it a political nature, run by experts in politics and dogma, who then lorded it over folks.
+This is textbook Nicolaitanism.

 5. 306AD Council of Elvira (near Granada Spain) forbids priests to have marital relations with wives (faculty.cua.edu n33), symptomatic of third and fourth century wave of asceticism in the Western church, especially in Northern Africa, which then became the rule of expanding monasticism's claim of 'renouncing the world.'

-This 'holier than thou' asceticism morphs into Nicolaitan legalism by the leadership class, that tries in whatever way to dominate even it's own priests, in every aspect of their lives.
-This is the doctrine of demons according to 1Timothy4,3.
+This 'holier than thou' asceticism morphs into Nicolaitan legalism by the leadership class, that tries in whatever way to dominate everybody and everything, even it's own priests, in every aspect of their lives, right down to already rightful sexual relations with their wives!
+This mandatory celibacy is the doctrine of demons according to 1Timothy4,3.

-But there's is no valid fleeing the world while we are in the world.
+But hasn't the history of false cults and false prophets and religious scams proved there's is no valid fleeing the world while we are still physically in the world?

 And how can we not mention, how could any church be so nosy, so controlling, about a man's valid marriage?